The Horse Lurja: Mongolia

-In a Mongolian tale translated as "Жеребёнок-спаситель" ("The Saviour Colt"), an old couple have a beautiful daughter.
+In a Mongolian tale titled "ЭЗЭНДЭЭ ҮНЭНЧ МОРЬ" ("The Horse Faithful to its Mistress") and translated to Russian as "Жеребёнок-спаситель" ("The Saviour Colt"), an old couple have a beautiful daughter.
 They also have a mare with no foal, and a tree with no fruit.
 One day, the old man sees that the mare has foaled and the tree yielded fruit.
 His daughter wants to see the foal, but her father tells her to see it tomorrow.
 In the middle of the night, the daughter sneaks out to see the foal, which is of a bay colour, and eats the fruits from the tree.
 Suddenly, the horse talks to her and says the mangas will come in the night, and they should escape.
 The daughter agrees and takes with her a comb and a whetstone, as per the horse's instructions.
-She rides the horse and accidentally drops the compb to create a sea of boiling water in front of them.
+She rides the horse and accidentally drops the comb to create a sea of boiling water in front of them.
 The horse jumps over the sea and tells her to throw the whetstone behind them.
 Eventually, they reach another kingdom.
 The horse explains that, in this kingdom, the khan and the khansha are looking for a bride for their son.
 The horse suggests that she will become the wife of the khan's son, and reminds her to not allow her husband to ride it, nor fetter it with iron chains.
 The girl marries the khan's son.
 One day, the girl is pregnant, and the khan's son has to depart on a three year journey.
 He and asks if he can borrow her horse.
 She agrees to lend the horse to her husband, but asks him to not put the horse in iron fetters.
 While he is away, she gives birth to a son, and writes her husband a letter.
 The letter is intercepted by the mangas.
 The horse races back to the girl and her son, and tells her to mount him, for the mangas are coming for her.
-The horse races to the middle of the vast steppe, and tells the girl he will son perish.
-However, she can use his four legs to create four aspens (one of gold, one of silver, one of pearls and one of coral), and his body to become a sea.
+The horse races to the middle of the vast steppe, and tells the girl he will soon perish.
+However, she can use his four legs to create four aspens (one of gold, one of silver, one of pearls and one of coral), and his body to create a sea.
 The horse also gives her four golden hairs of its mane.
 After the horse dies, the girl uses its legs and body to create an island in the middle of a sea, with four aspens.
 She climbs up the golden aspen, when suddenly the mangas comes and gnaws at the tree trunk to fell it down.
 The girl and her son jump to the silver one, then the coral one, and finally to the pearl one, the mangas destroying the other aspens until there is only the pearl one.
 In the nick of time, two dogs cross the sea and attack the mangas, ripping it to pieces.
 The girl traverses the sea with the dogs and recognizes a man on a horse: it is her husband, who has come to rescue her.
+The tale was also translated to Romanian as Mânzul fermecat ("Magic Foal").